github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph.md

 ## Dependencies included

-The dependency graph includes all the dependencies of a repository that are detailed in the manifest and lock files, or their equivalent, for supported ecosystems{% ifversion dependency-submission-api %}, as well as the dependencies that have been submitted using the Dependency submission API (beta){% endif %}.
+The dependency graph includes all the dependencies of a repository that are detailed in the manifest and lock files, or their equivalent, for supported ecosystems{% ifversion dependency-submission-api %}, as well as any dependencies that are submitted using the Dependency submission API (beta){% endif %}.
 This includes:

 - Direct dependencies, that are explicitly defined in a manifest or lock file {% ifversion dependency-submission-api %} or have been submitted using the Dependency submission API (beta){% endif %}
 - Indirect dependencies of these direct dependencies, also known as transitive dependencies or sub-dependencies